Jeffrey-P-McAteer/extracting-narratives-from-noise/airy-appreciation/readme.md

  - https://www.faa.gov/data_research/aviation_data_statistics
  - https://www.transtats.bts.gov/

-We'll download a copy of each dataset and identify strengths + weaknesses related to the questions we want to answer.
+We'll download a copy of each dataset and identify strengths + weaknesses related to the questions we want to answer after we finish identifying data to aquire & use (**TODO-1**)

-**TODO ^^**

 The second piece of data we must find is a source of investments made by various airlines; this means we will have to trim the data sets to only consider airlines and time-spans for which we have _both_ pieces of information to perform the analysis with.